LorenFrankLab/spyglass/docs/developer_notes.md

 ## Developer notes
-Here are a set of notes on how the repo is organized, intended for a new developer.
+Here are a set of notes on how the repo / database is organized, intended for a new developer.

 * Tables that are about similar things are grouped into a schema.
 Each schema is placed inside a `.py` file.
 For example, all the tables related to quality metrics are part of the `common_metrics` schema and are defined in `common_metrics.py` under `common` directory.
   * The `common` directory will only hold schema that will be useful for everyone in the lab.
 If you want to add things to `common`, first check with Loren.
   * For analysis that will be only useful to you, create your own schema.
+* The Datajoint database is designed to mimic the structure of the NWB file.
+As such, there are at least two groups of tables.
+The first group is called *NWB-related* tables.
+These tables all have `dj.Imported` data tier.
+They mimic the data structure inside an NWB file.
+They each have a pointer to an object ID within an NWB file.
-* For a typical analysis schema, there are usually three tables (at least):
+* The next group of tables is called *analysis* tables.
+Each type of analysis is given a schmea.
+For a typical analysis schema, there are usually three tables (at least):
   * __Parameters__ table
     * This is a `dj.Manual` table that holds a set of parameters for the particular analysis.
     * The primary key should be `list_name` (str; the name of the parameter set).
 The other (non-primary) key is usually a python dictionary (use `blob` in the definition) that holds the parameters as key-value pairs.